swyxio/ssg/README.md

 What I want SSG to launch with is:

+- 0kb of JS for a page that doesnt use it
 - visual editor? use netlifycms? fork sapper studio?
 - incremental builds
-- ludicrous speed. this probably means not using Sapper, and possibly using Rust.
+- ludicrous speed. this probably means not using Sapper, and possibly using Rust/WASM.
 - ejectable themes
 - preprocessed typescript and postcss
 - Zero config: